If you’ve heard of Pomeranians than you’ve likely heard of Jiffpom.

 Even if you have the best trained Pomeranian in the history of the breed, you should not leave it outside alone in your yard.
 Like many dogs in the toy group, this type of dog is at risk for being snatched up by birds of prey, and it’s small enough and light enough for a bird to grab it and fly away with it.
 Even if the dog is not on a leash, you should always keep her nearby when you’re outside with her in case you have to snatch her up quickly.

-This girl is laying outside after running around.
+This Pomeranian is laying outside after running around.
 At seven pounds, it would be easy for a hawk or other bird of prey to swoop down and easily snatch her up.
 It happens quickly.
-It’s best to never let your dog outside without close supervision.
+It’s best to never let your Pomeranian outside without close supervision.

-They are good watchdogs for your house, but not great with kids.
+The Pomeranian is a good watchdog for your house, but is not great with kids.

-Poms are friendly and don’t tend to be as anxious or nervous as other smaller breeds, but they do tend to be territorial.
-This dog loves its house and loves its people, and they are prone to barking if someone gets too close to either.
+These dogs are friendly and don’t tend to be as anxious or nervous as other smaller breeds, but they do tend to be territorial.
+This Pomeranian loves its house and loves its people, and they are prone to barking if someone gets too close to either.
 For that reason, it makes a good watchdog.
 However, that’s the same reason it might not be a great breed if you have small children.
-Children don’t always recognize boundaries, and if they take something that belongs to the dog, it might act out.
-Children also aren’t a great fit for this breed because the dog is so small that a child could accidentally hurt it.
+Children don’t always recognize boundaries, and if they take something that belongs to the Pomeranian, it might act out.
+Children also aren’t a great fit for this breed because the Pomeranian is so small that a child could accidentally hurt it.

 This breed is fairly eager to please, which makes it highly trainable.
 They excel at agility training and obedience school, and some of have even been trained to serve as therapy dogs.

 Ginger’s owner places a treat – a piece of her favorite cereal – on her front left leg.
-The dog keeps it there until the owner gives the command to release and eat the treat.
-This is one of several tricks that Ginger knows.
+The Pomeranian keeps it there until the owner gives the command to release and eat the treat.
+This is one of several tricks that Ginger the Pomeranian knows.

-The AKC recommends that all dogs of this breed undergo kneecap, heart, and eye examinations to ensure that some common problems in those areas aren’t being bred down bloodlines.
+The AKC recommends that all dogs of this breed undergo kneecap, heart, and eye examinations to ensure that some common health problems in those areas aren’t being bred down bloodlines in these dog breeds.
 Something else to watch out for is Alopecia X. This is a skin condition that leads to hair loss and a darker or blacker pigmentation in certain areas of skin.
-While it’s not common, it has been known to occur in Poms.
+While it’s not common, it has been known to occur in these dogs.

 If all of that wasn’t enough to convince you that the breed is a great dog, maybe winning Best in Show at Westminster will finally seal the deal.
 Where other popular breeds like Labrador Retrievers, Great Danes, Golden Retrievers, Rottweilers, and Dachshunds have failed, the mighty Pomeranian won Best in Show at the 1988 WKC Dog Show.
 We told you it’s a cocky dog.
 Maybe that’s because it has won where others have not!